 You can invoice a single order or multiple orders at once:- Single invoice — open any order and click Send Invoice

-- Bulk invoice — go to Financials and select multiple orders from the same customer, then click Create Invoice.
-The system combines them into one invoice.
+- Bulk invoice — go to Business and select multiple orders from the same customer, then click Create Invoice.
+Digital Florists combines them into one invoice.

 Bulk invoicing